reddit/devvit/devvit-docs/docs/capabilities/image-uploads.md

 Include images that are 20 MB or less in your app.

 You can embed the image in a post or comment and use rich-text builder to format the text heading, paragraph, code block, and more.

-There are two ways to upload images:
+There are two ways to upload an image: using a template or starting from scratch.

-- Use a template
-- Start from scratch

-## Use a template
+## Option 1: Use a template

-Using a template is the easiest way to upload your image.
-You can use a simple template or dive into a more complex template depending on your needs and comfort level.

-### Easy

-Use the simple `image-uploads` template to create a new app.
+Use the `image-uploads` template to create a new app:

 1. From the terminal, navigate to a directory where you'd like to store your code.
-2. Enter the following command to create the app.
+2. Enter the following command to create the app:

 ```ts
 devvit new <your-app-name> --template=image-uploads